What are the Small Business Innovation Research (SBIR)/Small Business Technology Transfer (STTR) Programs?

 - Any combination of (1) and (2).

-In addition, eligible SBCs can now be owned by venture capital (VC) companies, hedge funds (HF), and/or private equity funds (PEF) as long as no one firm owns more than 50% of the SBC.
+In addition, at each agency’s discretion, eligible SBCs can now be primarily owned by venture capital (VC) companies, hedge funds (HF), and/or private equity funds (PEF) as long as no one firm owns more than 49% of the SBC.
+Check the agency’s eligibility criteria to determine if they have opted into this rule.

 Under both the old and the new rules, an eligible SBC must have fewer than 500 employees (both full-time and part-time employees are counted; not full-time equivalents).
 However, employees of any organizations “affiliated” with the SBC must also be counted.
 Affiliation is a complex issue that might be based, for example, on ownership, stock options/agreements, common management, etc. The new rules cite several new examples: